Art and Web Design

 With most of Earth's atmospheric gases located in the lowest layer of the atmosphere, the troposphere, the air becomes more dense as an object flies (or falls) at lower altitudes.
 Atmospheric gases are affected by incident solar radiation coming in from above and terrestrial drivers, such as hurricanes and tropical storms, forest fires, volcanic erruptions and nuclear detonations, coming up from below.
 It is within the lowest atmospheric layer, the troposphere, that most of life on earth can be found.
 Therefore, we will pay particular attention to this layer.

-Planetary Science - Severe Weather Tracker
+Severe Weather Tracker

 Incoming solar radiation enters the Earth’s atmosphere, where some of this energy is absorbed by atmospheric gases, water vapor and dust particles.
 Some of this energy is scattered by the atmosphere and a portion is reflected by clouds in the troposphere.
 Energy that reaches Earth’s surface is absorbed by the ground, water and other surface features or reflected back towards space.